yasmi66/Sublight_Engines_Landing_Page/README.md

 https://www.figma.com/file/8jBCJGinoHhn4wj7N2K7R2/Sublight-Engines-Landing-Page?node-id=0%3A1

 ## To create the website
-I first proceeded to create the html page, then the images folder and finished with the css file.
+I first proceeded to create the html file, then the images folder and finished with the css file.

 ## The page is divided in the following sections:
 `1- Header with navigation bar linkinkg to all sections of the page `